 Binance Exchange Fees

 One area where Binance wins out is its extremely low fees.
-There are three types of fees that users incur on the Binance exchanges, including:
+There are three types of fees that users incur on the Binance exchange, including:

 Binance Deposit Fees